Puzzlepart-Pillagers/storage-functions/README.md

 POST
 https://pillagers-storage-functions.azurewebsites.net/api/GainPenning

-Merges new Penning value with the existing object with the supplied email/id combination
+Merges new Penning value with the existing object with the supplied email

 Headers:
 Content-Type: application/json